Fire Extinguishers Top

 To extinguish a fire, one or more of these elements must be removed.
 In most cases, it’s easiest to eliminate the fuel or heat, though this can be more challenging for large-scale fires like forest fires.

-Simple Fire Extinguisher Disposal
+Fire Extinguisher PASS method

 When it comes to handling various fire extinguisher types, there’s no need for anxiety regarding their operation.
 They all adhere to the same method, encapsulated in the P.A.S.S. acronym: